Isaiah Salinda betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of 0.580 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of -0.155 Strokes Gained: Around-the-Green in his past five tournaments.
+- Salinda has an average of -0.155 Strokes Gained: Around-the-Green in his past five tournaments.

 - He has an average of -0.620 Strokes Gained: Putting in his past five tournaments.